Lockheed Martin manufactures the F-16 Fighting Falcon exclusively at SCTAC.

 The former site of a U.S. Air Force Base, SCTAC has its roots firmly planted in the aerospace and aviation industry.

 More than 39% of South Carolina’s 400 aviation and aerospace-related companies are located in the Upstate region where SCTAC is located.
 Many are suppliers to Lockheed Martin, which has prolific aircraft production and maintenance operations at SCTAC.
 Others are here to take advantage of SCTAC’s general aviation airport, a key component of just-in-time supply chain services.

-Since 1984, SCTAC has proudly been home to the Lockheed Martin Greenville Operations Center.
+Since 1984, SCTAC has proudly been home to the Lockheed Martin Greenville Operations Center, providing sustainment for a multitude of Lockheed Martin aircraft from around the world.
 On a site spanning 276 acres and 16 hangars, Lockheed provides both production and maintenance/modification services for both military and civilian aircraft.

 S.C.
 Army National Guard/Greenville Technical College Joint Use Readiness Center

 Greenville Technical College (GTC) and the South Carolina Army National Guard have a unique partnership at SCTAC.
 In 2018, they opened a Joint Use Readiness Center to serve the needs of both organizations.

 The 95,225 square foot, silver LEED certified facility is situated on 14 acres on Perimeter Road.
 It has allowed Greenville Tech to expand enrollment in the Aircraft Maintenance Technology program to better meet needs for aviation employers.
 The SC Army National Guard uses the facility primarily on weekends to train personnel, supporting their need for qualified Airframe and Powerplant (A&P) technicians to work on Lakota helicopters.
 The training is also offered to the National Guard Bureau as a consolidated regional or national training solution.